TebasMartinez/portfolio_website/README.md

 As a final project for CS50x, I've decided to create my own portfolio website, which I plan to keep using after the course as I progress with learning Data Analytics and add more projects.

 ## CSS:
+- Using Bootstrap CSS framework.
+- Using CSS Flexbox layout.
-- Using the Bootstrap CSS framework, modifying details in my styles.css file.
+- Modifying details in my styles.css file.

 ### Colour palette:
 ![alt text](images/palette4.png)